-The i2i Center for Integrative Health interviewed individuals representing all stakeholders in the Competitive Integrated Employment discussion.
-Once the interviews were completed, a free information session was held, open to all and presenting an opportunity for participants to hear from stakeholders, providers, and state leaders.
+The i2i Center for Integrative Health was awarded a short-term grant from the NC Council on Developmental Disabilities to interview individuals representing all stakeholders in the Competitive Integrated Employment discussion.
+Once the interviews were completed, a free information session was held, open to all and presenting an opportunity for participants to hear from stakeholders.
 The information session also included a "leveling the knowledge" component and a portion around the national perspective and lessons learned from other States to ensure that all participants have the same basic understanding of the intent behind Competitive Integrated Employment.